-• Environment
+Environment

-- Whether the research environment is appropriate for the proposed research. - How well the research requirements are supported by the availability of, and access to, facilities and resources (including collaborative arrangements). - Whether the quality and extent of institutional support are appropriate for the proposed research. - o If applicable, to what degree the intellectual and material property plan is appropriate.
+- To what extent the scientific environment is appropriate for the proposed research project. - How well the research requirements are supported by the availability of and accessibility to facilities and resources. - Whether the quality and extent of institutional support are appropriate for the proposed research. - To what extent the quality and level of institutional support are appropriate for the proposed research project.